CarmenMS03/ASOR/README.md

 ## ⚖️ License
 This repository and its content are protected by **Copyright © 2026 CarmenMS03**.
 All rights reserved.
 This material is shared exclusively for educational and personal portfolio purposes.
+The assignment descriptions are the intellectual property of **Universidad Complutense de Madrid**.

 ## 👤 Author
 * **CarmenMS03** - [GitHub Profile](https://github.com/CarmenMS03)